 |**||Exponential||2 ** 4|

 Operator precedence, the order in which Python processes the operators and numbers, is somewhat similar to regular math.
 For example, multiplication and division come before addition and subtraction.
-However, in Python multiplication and division have the same precedence, so the order matters too.
+Multiplication and division have the same precedence, so the order matters.
+Like in math, we work from left to right.
 E.g.,

 2 * 2 / 8 = 0.5 , while